superfractal/RFF-2.0-Super/README.md

 # RFF 2.0 Super

 ## Project Status
-This repository is a **modified version** of the original RFF project.
-The main focus of this branch is to improve memory management and stability while maintaining the core performance features.
+This repository is a **modified version** of the [original RFF project](https://github.com/Merutilm/RFF-2.0) The main focus of this branch is to improve memory management and stability while maintaining the core performance features.

 ## RFF 2.0 Improvements